dannyh79/dannyh79.github.io/app/posts/(data)/2020-04-02-auto-launch-oracle-vm.md

 #### 8. Check the Status of the Launch

-You may use `$ tail -F oci-auto-launch.log` to see what's going on at the moment.
+You may use `$ tail -F oci-auto-launch.log{:sh}` to see what's going on at the moment.
 You know you get 2 instances when you see code `LimitExceeded` with a status of `400` from the response. :)

 #### 9. Stop the Cron Job

-Once you are done, run `$ crontab -e`, remove the job, save and exit.
+Once you are done, run `$ crontab -e{:sh}`, remove the job, save and exit.

 ## After Getting Two VMs